Welcome to TalkSpot!

 Information Box Group

-TalkSpot is a mental health drop-in service that provides informal, confidential consultations uniquely tailored to the needs of engineering students.
+TalkSpot is a mental health service that provides confidential consultations uniquely tailored to the needs of engineering students through same-day appointments.
 The TalkSpot counsellor can help you with specific problems and introduce you to what it’s like to speak with a trained mental health clinician.

 You can share what’s on your mind to get perspective, problem-solve and hear suggestions for resources or supports.